 The Rotary Club of Blind River

 The Blind River Rotary Club is a member of Rotary International.
-We meet at 7 pm on the first and third Tuesday of every month (except July and August) by Zoom.
-Due to Covid 19, all in-person meetings and events are postponed until further notice.
+We meet at 6 pm on the first and third Tuesday of every month (except July and August) at 17 Restaurant on Woodward Ave, Blind River.

 You are welcome to contact Bob McAllister (President) at firstname.lastname@example.org or 905-999-5755 for information on membership, or to make a request for support, or anything else!
 Best wishes for good health to everyone!